gbechara/gcpdemos/devopsdemo1/README.md

 In this demo we will cover:

-- The application foundations needed to host an application on the top (and in extention) of (to) a landing zone.
+- The application foundations needed to host an application on top (and in extention) of (to) a landing zone.
 The application foundations being created for a GCP project using Terraform for GCP services and ConfigSync for Kube related configurations
 - The Cloud Build and Cloud Deploy configuration used for the outer-loop of application

 ![Architecture of the Demo](https://github.com/gbechara/gcpdemos/blob/main/devopsdemo1/slide2.png?raw=true)